methylDragon/coding-notes/C++/01 - Intro to C++.md

 int badNums[5] = {4, 13, 14, 24, 34};

-cout << "Bad NUmber 1: " << badNums[0] << endl; //Prints 4, as indexing begins from 0, so 4 is index 0, 13 is index 1, 14 is index 2, 24 is index 3, and so on
+cout << "Bad Number 1: " << badNums[0] << endl; //Prints 4, as indexing begins from 0, so 4 is index 0, 13 is index 1, 14 is index 2, 24 is index 3, and so on
 ```

 ### 2.13 Multi-Dimensional Arrays <a name="2.13"></a>